How to keep your baby awake in the car so it doesn’t mess up naps!

 6. Enlist help

 Is there another adult in the car?
 Ask them to sit in the back and keep baby awake until you get home!
 Is there a sibling in the car?
-Tell them you’re playing a game to see if they can help you keep the baby awake until your get home!
+Tell them you’re playing a game to see if they can help you keep the baby awake until you get home!

 7. Narrate the car ride

 In a voice that is a little different than your normal voice, narrate everything you see as you drive.
-For toddlers and older, you can ask them if the see ____ as you pass it and turn it into a game.
+For toddlers and older, you can ask them if they see ____ as you pass it and turn it into a game.

 8. Offer something to munch on